lindsayrr8/lindsayrr8.github.io/_posts/2025-02-28-my-new-blog-post.md

 You will also be delighted to know that, yes, **data visualizations are the fastest and easiest way to figure out distribution.**

+However, as you've surely noticed, not all data visualizations are created equal.
+Each has their own strengths and weaknesses such that it is often to your benefit to **generate multiple different kinds of visualizations to determine distribution.** The more information and accuracy for you, the better! *(Especially if it only takes you a few lines of code.)*

+Histograms are great (I love them, actually.)
+But as with all visualizations, they have their downsides.
+For one thing, with histograms you're not seeing specific data points.
+It's also not always clear what is an outlier in the data.
+This could potentially become misleading.

+Instead, let us approach